altered-state-machine/genome-mining-contracts/audit/roles.md

 ### Responsibilites

-- Set the DAO address for all contracts
+- Set the DAO address for all contracts (technically, Controller set DAO, but only DAO contract can call that Controller's function)
 - Set new Multisig address for Converter
 - Set the new Controller contract
 - Upgrade contracts